 Sheryl is a wonderful encourager whose love for the Lord shines through.
 She makes the church office a pleasant and efficient place.

 Sheryl grew up in Indiana as the daughter of a Free Methodist pastor, and committed her life to Christ at a very young age.
-While attending Greenville College in Greenville, Illinois she met and married her husband, Herb, following her junior year.
-Sheryl graduated from Greenville College in 1980 with an Elementary Education degree.
-She’s taught kindergarten, and aided in various classrooms.
-She also worked for a printing company before coming to Champaign.
-Sheryl has enjoyed marriage and family ministries, with opportunities to speak on various occasions to women’s groups.
+She met her husband, Herb, while attending Greenville College (Greenville, IL) and married following her junior year.
+Sheryl graduated from Greenville in 1980 with an Elementary Education degree.
+Before arriving in Champaign, she had opportunities teaching kindergarten and preschool, serving as an aide in various classrooms, and working for a printing company.
+Sheryl has enjoyed marriage and family ministries, along with various opportunities to speak to women’s groups.
 However, her greatest joy is teaming with her husband in ministry.
 Sheryl loves being a pastor’s wife, mother to her three grown children, mother-in-law and grandmother!

 The Board of Administration is the main governing body of the church.
 Its membership, elected by the society, includes delegates, treasurer, ministry team leaders, members-at-large and corporate executives of the Mattis Avenue Free Methodist Church, incorporated under the civil laws of the State of Illinois.
 The Board of Administration serves as the trustees of Mattis Avenue Free Methodist Church.